 We’re really proud of our history here at Giles Carpets.

-We’ve been supplying Kiwis with quality product and service for over 36-years now and today we have 2 generations of Giles family-members holding the fort and delivering you quality product and service.
+We’ve been supplying Kiwis with quality product and service for over 38-years now and today we have 2 generations of Giles family members holding the fort and delivering you quality product and service.

 Kevin Giles began our first small Giles Carpets shop in Mount Roskill in 1981.

-20-years of constant growth and expansion saw the company occupy a block of shops and warehousing space to accommodate his clients’ needs.
+20 years of constant growth and expansion saw the company occupy a block of shops and warehousing space to accommodate our clients’ needs.

-We’re thrilled this year to have one of Kevin’s twin-daughters Angela join us and with her super-powers behind the website and sales and marketing, the face of Giles Carpets is ever-expanding!
+We’re thrilled that in 2018 we had one of Kevin’s twin daughters Angela join us and with her super powers behind the website and sales and marketing, the face of Giles Carpets is ever expanding!

 We're a really proud, hard-working, honest Kiwi family business with decades of happy customers - and we'd love to be able to help you too.